-Madrid Masters switched from an indoor surface to outdoor clay back in 2009, offering an excellent chance for the attacking players to make the regular clay-courters suffer on one of the fastest courts of that kind in Caja Magica due to a high altitude and reduced air.
+The Madrid Masters switched from an indoor surface to outdoor clay in 2009, offering an excellent chance for the attacking players to make the regular clay-courters suffer on one of the fastest courts of that kind at Caja Magica.

-Back in 2012, Madrid became the event with what has probably been the strangest surface of all time after the organizers placed blue clay, a unique surface unseen in the world of tennis before!
-Seeking a better contrast of the yellow ball for the TV viewers in comparison to the traditional red-orange clay and also identity and uniqueness, they most certainly stole the show in the first part of the season, with the entire tennis world speaking about this in the previous weeks before the event.
+In 2012, Madrid became the event with what has probably been the strangest surface of all time after the organizers installed blue clay, a unique surface unseen in the world of tennis before!
+Seeking a better contrast of the yellow ball for the TV viewers in comparison to the traditional red-orange clay and identity and uniqueness, they stole the show in the first part of the season, with the entire tennis world speaking about this.

-Still, there was one teeny-tiny problem in the entire story and to put it simply, the players hated it from the very first contact with the new surface and the names like Novak Djokovic and Rafael Nadal sent a clear message they would not be there in 2013 if the surface doesn't get back to a regular clay!
+Still, there was one teeny-tiny problem in the entire story, as the players hated the new surface from the very first contact with it!
+The names like Novak Djokovic and Rafael Nadal sent a clear message they would not be there in 2013 if the surface doesn't get back to a regular clay!

-Despite the same earthen origins as standard clay, the iron oxide had been removed from the earth to change color from red to white and when the white bricks were crumbled into a powder, the blue pigment was added to get that unique color.
+Despite the exact earthen origins as standard clay, the iron oxide had been removed from the earth to change color from red to white, and when the white bricks were crumbled into a powder, the blue pigment was added to get that unique color.

-A month later, an ATP executive chairman and president Brad Drewett announced that blue clay will not stay in the calendar and that the organizers have to return the traditional red clay for the next year's edition.
-That closed this gripping saga but our focus is on the only player who had managed to lift the trophy on blue clay, as Roger Federer came from a set down to overcome Tomas Berdych 3-6, 7-5, 7-5 in the final match that lasted two hours and 38 minutes.
+A month later, an ATP executive chairman and president, Brad Drewett, announced that blue clay will not stay in the calendar, urging the organizers to return the traditional red clay for the following year's edition.
+That closed this gripping saga, but our focus is on the only player who lifted the trophy on blue clay, as Roger Federer came from a set down to overcome Tomas Berdych 3-6, 7-5, 7-5 in the final match that lasted two hours and 38 minutes.

-The Swiss played better after that to set the title clash, beating Tomas for the 11th time in 15 encounters after firing 13 aces and saving six out of nine break points to overpower his opponent in tight closures of sets two and three, writing history and becoming the champion on this unique surface never to be seen on the Tour again.
+The Swiss played better after that to set the title clash, beating Tomas for the 11th time in 15 encounters after firing 13 aces and saving six out of nine break points.
+Federer overpowered his opponent in tight closures of sets two and three to write history and become the champion on this unique surface, never to be seen on the Tour again.

 Serving for the set at 5-3, Federer got broken when Berdych punched a forehand down the line winner, returning to the positive side of the scoreboard and maintaining a chance to close the match in straight sets and win the title.

-Roger was the one who controlled the pace now and Tomas started to make more errors, unable to stay on the level from the opening set, something we could expect from him.
-One of the crucial moments occurred in the opening game of the decider when Federer repelled two break chances to avoid an early setback and chasing the result.
+Roger controlled the pace now, as Tomas started to make more errors, unable to stay on the level from the opening set, something we could expect from him.
+One of the crucial moments occurred in the decider's opening game when Federer repelled two break chances to avoid an early setback and chasing the result.

-Tomas held in game four and had another small opportunity on the return in the game that followed, only to lose four points in a row and blow another chance of putting Roger under stress.
-It was Federer who created three break points at 4-3, denied by three service winners from the Czech who spoiled everything with a double fault to drop serve and allow Roger to serve for the title.
+Tomas held in game four and had another small return opportunity in the game that followed, only to lose four points in a row and blow another chance of putting Roger under stress.
+Federer created three break points at 4-3, denied by three service winners from the Czech, who spoiled everything with a double fault to drop serve and allow Roger to serve for the title.

-Berdych was there to compete, making one more push to break back after a deep return, finally taking advantage of Roger's trembling serves to extend the encounter and title dreams.
-They both held with ease in the next two games and Berdych served to propel the match into a deciding tie break at 5-6, facing three match points after solid returns from Roger who gave his best to seal the deal before the risky tie break.
+Berdych was there to compete, making one more push to break back after a deep return, finally taking advantage of Roger's unreliable serves to extend the encounter and title dreams.
+They both held with ease in the next two games, and Berdych served to propel the match into a deciding tie break at 5-6, facing three match points after solid returns from Roger, who gave his best to seal the deal before the risky tie break.

 Eventually, the Swiss seized the fourth match point when Tomas netted a forehand, lifting the trophy and writing history books as the first and only champion on blue clay.